dineshr93/sq/README.md

 # sq

-A jq for SPDX 2.2 Querying Utility
+SPDX Query, A jq for SPDX 2.2 Querying Utility

 ## Description